‘Southern Charm’ Welcomes New Guy Austen Kroll To The Show

-Season four of Southern Charm starts on April 3rd, but this season will bring a big change.
-Whitney Sidler-Smith will embrace his executive producer job, and spend less time on screen, so a new guy, Austen Kroll, will be introduced to the cast.
+Season 4 of Southern Charm starts on April 3, but this season will bring a big change.
+Whitney Sidler-Smith will embrace his executive producer job and spend less time on screen, so a new guy, Austen Kroll, will be introduced to the cast.
 Kroll is not originally from Charleston, but after graduating from the University of Alabama, he relocated there recently, and became fast friends with Shep.

 Lord knows what ridiculous things I've been saying in front of the green screen.
 But until April 3rd, ???? in bio to hear what they have to say about me #southerncharm